logo

 Abstract

 Based on first-principles calculations and tight-binding model analysis, we propose monolayer graphdiyne as a candidate material for a two-dimensional higher-order topological insulator protected by inversion symmetry.
-The higher-order topology is manifested in the filling anomaly and charge accumulation at two corners.
-Nontrivial bulk topology is correctly captured only when contributions from core levels ( *p<sub>xy</sub>* and *s* orbitals) are included, confirmed by Wilson loop calculations.
-The higher-order band topology also influences the corresponding three-dimensional material (ABC-stacked graphdiyne), hosting monopole nodal lines and hinge states.
+Despite the absence of chiral symmetry, the higher-order topology of monolayer graphdiyne is manifested in the filling anomaly and charge accumulation at two corners.
+Although its low energy band structure can be properly described by the tight-binding Hamiltonian constructed by using only the pz orbital of each atom, the corresponding bulk band topology is trivial.
+The nontrivial bulk topology can be correctly captured only when the contribution from the core levels derived from pxy and s orbitals are included, which is further confirmed by the Wilson loop calculations.
+We also show that the higher-order band topology of a monolayer graphdyine gives rise to the nontrivial band topology of the corresponding three-dimensional material, ABC-stacked graphdiyne, which hosts monopole nodal lines and hinge states.

 Publisher